betheden/hebrew-grammar/content/particle_exhortation.rst

 Exhortation :ref:`particles<particle>` are words that add emotive force to a command or request.
 These particles are similar to
 :ref:`interjections<particle_interjection>` but function to strengthen a specific call to action, while an interjection is used as a more general expression of emotion.
-Similar to :ref:`demonstrative<particle_dmonstrative>` particles, exhortation particles are sometime left untranslated, depending on the specific context.
+Similar to :ref:`demonstrative<particle_demonstrative>` particles, exhortation particles are sometime left untranslated, depending on the specific context.

 נָא